Polymer degradation: Electronics

 Plastics are used extensively in the manufacture of electrical items, such as circuit boards and electrical cables.
 These applications can be harsh, exposing the plastic to a mixture of thermal, chemical and electrochemical attack.
 Many electric items like transformers, microprocessors or high-voltage cables operate at elevated temperatures for years, or even decades, resulting in low-level but continuous thermal oxidation.
 This can be exacerbated by direct contact with metals, which can promote the formation of free-radicals, for instance, by the action of Fenton reactions on hydroperoxides.
 High voltage loads can also damage insulating materials such as dielectrics, which degrade via electrical treeing caused by prolonged electrical field stress.

 Galvanic action

-Polymer degradation by galvanic action was first described in the technical literature in 1990.
+Polymer degradation by galvanic action was first described in the technical literature in 1990 by Michael C. Faudree, an employee at General Dynamics, Fort Worth Division.
+The phenomenon has been referred to as the "Faudree Effect", and can possibly be used as a sustainable process to degrade non-recyclable thermoset plastics, and also has had implications for preventing corrosion on aircraft for safety such as changes in design.
 When carbon-fiber-reinforced polymer is attached to a metal surface, the carbon fiber can act as a cathode if exposed to water or sufficient humidity, resulting in galvanic corrosion.
 This has been seen in engineering when carbon-fiber polymers have been used to reinforce weakened steel structures.
 Reactions have also been seen in aluminium and magnesium alloys, polymers affected include bismaleimides (BMI), and polyimides.
 The mechanism of degradation is believed to involve the electrochemical generation of hydroxide ions, which then cleave the amide bonds.